davidagold/MetaMerge.jl/README.md

 julia> f(2)
 2
 ```
+If the `conflicts_favor` argument is omitted, then only those methods whose signatures unambiguously specify precisely one of `A.f` or `B.f` will be merged.

 IMPORTANT: The name '`f`' must refer to a function that lives in the module in which `metamerge()` is called: